Benefits of space exploration: Criticisms and drawbacks

 Some critics have pointed out the hazards of space debris which affect satellites, spacecraft and the surface of the Earth.
 For example, in March 2009 debris believed to be a 10 cm piece of the Kosmos 1275 satellite nearly hit the ISS.
 Although it is relatively rare for people on the ground to be hit by space debris, it does happen.
 In 1969 five sailors on a Japanese ship were injured by space debris.
 In 1997 an Oklahoma woman, Lottie Williams, was injured when she was hit in the shoulder by a 10 × 13 cm piece of blackened, woven metallic material confirmed as part of the propellant tank of a Delta II rocket which launched a U.S. Air Force satellite the year before.
 Environmentalists have pointed to the pollution caused by space exploration and at distracting Americans from a mounting pollution problem.

 Feminists criticized the US space exploration programs, and even filed lawsuits, for sexist hiring practices and all-male astronaut corps.

 It is unclear how much the American public agrees with the importance of space exploration.
 Gallup polls in the 1960s showed that less than 50% of Americans considered the endeavour worth the cost.
 An NBC News and Associated Press Poll in 1979 found that only 41% of respondents considered the benefits worth the costs.
+By the 50th anniversary of the Moon landing, the percentage of those favorable to space exploration had recovered to 64%.